jweinst1/Wind/README.md

 Time: 0.000081
 ```

+#### `-h`:

+The `-h` flag prints the `Wind` help manual to stdout.
+You can find more detailed guides in the wiki for this repo.
+A website in the near future will have a full fledged documentation.

 ## Stage

-`Wind` is currently in the alpha development stage, the first release version is still in progress.
+`Wind` is currently in the alpha development stage, the first production release version is still in progress.
+The language format and overall scheme will not change, but many components and values will be added to it in the near future.
+When an initial release is made, a specification for the language will also be published.